surajsjain/ketowit-voicebot/README.md

 # Ketowit - Voicebot
 Please visit https://devpost.com/software/ketowit-a-voice-based-keto-diet-assistant for more information on the project.
+Also, be sure to watch the demo video for getting to know how you can use Ketowit.

 ## Setup
 ### Clone